kyma-project/community/guidelines/coding-standards/helm.md

 This section cover minimal requirements and conventions of metadata schema definition for Kyma charts.

+Schema should define important configuration parameters (not all parameters listed in `values.yaml` files) from customer perspective and which can vary depending on installation.

-1. Each chart should have a metadata file with name `values.schema.json` placed where charts `values.yaml` file placed.
+1. Each chart should have a metadata file with name `values.schema.json` placed where charts `values.yaml` (same for sub-charts) file placed.
 E.g. see screenshot below.

    ![Example 1](../../assets/metadata-schema.png)